derekargueta/Projects/README.md

 Data Structures
 ---------

-**Inverted index** - An [Inverted Index](http://en.wikipedia.org/wiki/Inverted_index) is a data structure used to create full text search.
+**1) Inverted index** - An [Inverted Index](http://en.wikipedia.org/wiki/Inverted_index) is a data structure used to create full text search.
 Given a set of text files, implement a program to create an inverted index.
 Also create a user interface to do a search using that inverted index which returns a list of files that contain the query term / terms.
 The search index can be in memory.
   - [ ] Go
   - [ ] Java
   - [ ] Rust